Trimming Holly Bushes

 Gathering the Right Tools

-Prepare your tools before starting.
-You will need:
+Get your tools ready before starting.
+You’ll need:

 Trimming Techniques